 These OSHA requirements enforce workplace safety standards to prevent employees from being injured on the job.
 These standards include fall protection and training on how to operate the machines.
 They also investigate accidents and injuries sustained in accidents.

 Theoretically, almost anyone could get the training to use a scissor lift, but have they met the requirements of OSHA?
 Below, we’ll look at the different types, certification requirements, and what it takes to use each scissor lift safely.
 So, can anyone use a scissor lift?

 Types of Scissor Lifts

 For starters, what is a scissor lift?
 Scissor lifts are considered mobile-supported scaffolding work platforms that move and lift workers.
 They are similar to the aerial lift but are categorized differently due to design differences.
-They’re commonly used for jobs including window washing, maintenance, assembly, and various jobs in the construction industry.
+They’re commonly used for window washing, maintenance, assembly, and various jobs in the construction industry.

 While they are considered a type of aerial platform, that classification is reserved for aerial work platforms (AWP) and mobile elevating work platforms (MEWP).

 Your needs will change depending on the job you’re doing.
 For one project, you may need a diesel-powered lift, and then you’ll need a different variety of equipment for the next.

 Choosing the right scissor lift for the job will be determined by the height requirements, how big the platform is, and how much weight the platform can carry.
 You need to have completed your lift training and know how to use the equipment safely before you can operate it.